Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 A successful modification typically requires a 3-month trial period before becoming permanent.
 In Colorado's 110-to-125-day foreclosure timeline, that trial period must be initiated well before the sale date to complete.
 A modification application submitted 60 days before the scheduled sale cannot realistically complete a 3-month trial before the sale — unless the servicer grants a postponement or the application triggers protections that prevent the sale from proceeding.
 This math is why the pre-NED window matters: it is the only window large enough for the full modification process — application, review, approval, trial, permanent modification — to complete without racing against an imminent sale.

-Colorado homeowners who attempt the modification process without expert help consistently discover — too late — that they missed the pre-NED window, submitted an incomplete application that did not trigger dual tracking protections, or allowed the servicer to advance the foreclosure while the application was being assembled.
+Colorado homeowners who attempt the modification process without professional help consistently discover — too late — that they missed the pre-NED window, submitted an incomplete application that the servicer never designated complete (and therefore never attached the dual-tracking bar under § 38-38-103.2 or 12 C.F.R. § 1024.41 against), or allowed the servicer to advance the foreclosure while the application was being assembled because the procedural protections were never engaged.
 None of these outcomes happen when the process is managed professionally from the start.

 Colorado Homeowners: Get Your Modification Started Before the NED Is Recorded